Sezzle: History

 On 1 June 2020, Sezzle reincorporated as a Public Benefit Corporation, making Sezzle the first “buy now, pay later” corporation with such a status.
-Later that summer, the company raised US$55 million from its equity in the ASX, and hired former PayPal executive Veronica Katz as its Chief Revenue Officer, while Paradis became the company's first President.
+Later that summer, the company raised US$55 million from its equity in the ASX, and hired former PayPal executive Veronica Katz as its chief revenue officer, while Paradis became the company's first president.

 On 6 August 2020, Sezzle CEO Charlie Youakim said the company is testing its service offering in India, with an expected launch at the end of the year.
-The move would mark its first major expansion outside of the US and Canadian marketplaces.
+The move would mark its first major expansion outside the US and Canadian marketplaces.

 In 2021, it was revealed that Sezzle had begun operating in the Brazilian market.
 Also in that same year, US major retailer Target Corporation announced that it had chosen Sezzle as it preferred "Buy Now, Pay Later" partner making it the first top 5 US retailer to partner with a BNPL provider.
 Also in 2021, Sezzle CEO Charlie Youakim was selected by Worth Magazine as one its distinguished "100 Most Worthy" list for his work to financially empowering young consumers across the world.

 In February 2022, Sezzle entered into a binding agreement to be acquired by Australian-owned Zip Co by way of statutory merger, implying Sezzle's value at A$491 million at the time of announcement.

 In July 2022, Sezzle and Zip mutually agreed to terminate their previously announced merger agreement for the proposed acquisition of Sezzle by Zip.
 As part of the mutual termination, Sezzle will receive from Zip U.S. $11 million, to cover, among other things, Sezzle’s legal, accounting, and other costs associated with the transaction.

+On June 9, 2025, Sezzle sued Shopify, alleging in a federal lawsuit that Shopify's e-commerce marketplace damaged its business and violated antitrust laws.

 Platform

-The Sezzle e-commerce payment platform, launched in 2017, enables customers of participating online stores to split the payment for their purchases into four installments.
+The Sezzle e-commerce payment platform enables customers of participating online stores to split the payment for their purchases into four installments.
 The first installment is paid at the moment of purchase while the other three are due at regular intervals over the following six weeks.

 Instead of relying solely on a customer's FICO score for credit risk evaluation, Sezzle's underwriting system assesses each order individually and takes into account multiple factors including a soft credit score check, the customer's order history with Sezzle, and the total purchase amount.
 The customer's credit score is not impacted.
-Sezzle's service comes at no added cost to the consumer.
 Repeat customers who have paid off previous purchases on time are allowed to finance the purchase of more expensive products.

 The platform operates as an alternative payment method that the customer selects at checkout to enable payment with participating retailers.
 Users can also shop and find stores through the Sezzle app and website.